 A general inspection may only be made after the first 3 months of the rental agreement.
 They can be done every 6 months at the most.

 The general inspection is to check that the renter is keeping the property in good condition.
-If the rental provider believes that the renter is not meeting their obligations under the rental agreement, they can give the renter a Notice of breach of duty to renter/s of rented premises.
+If the rental provider believes that the renter is not meeting their obligations under the rental agreement, they can give the renter a Notice of breach of duty to renter of rented premises (Word, 121KB).

 Rules for showing the property to renters